-Soundmesh G8 is one of the very few acoustic materials that achieves the Building Code Australia (BCA) Group 1 Fire Classification.
+Soundmesh G8 is one of the very few acoustic materials that achieve the Building Code Australia (BCA) Group 1 Fire Classification.

 Combined with a unique thermal-set non-combustible foam, Megasorber FM is a non-combustible sound absorbing foam and it has BCA Group 1 Classification.

-Megasorber P50BK used to line the walls and ceiling in this generator room in Melbourne:
+Megasorber FM50 used to line the walls and ceiling in this generator

 This product is great.
 It used to take us weeks to install the glasswool and perforated metal sheets.
 Now we can walk out of the site just in a couple of days!

 —Power System Australia Pty Ltd, Melbourne, Australia.

 Megasorber P50GR used to line all walls and the ceiling